-The city of Lima is one of the most bustling and charming cities in the entire Andean country.
-And among all its busiest neighborhoods, there is a door that leads to another world.
-We are talking about Chinatown or Barrio Chino, one of the most exciting and surprising neighborhoods in the Peruvian capital.
-Inside, you will be able to appreciate oriental lanterns, foreign aromas, tastes, characteristic music, and the red color dominating most of its buildings.
-In other words, Chinatown is a portal to the massive culture and tradition that come from China.
-This neighborhood is one of the largest shopping centers in Lima.
-That is why together with the private travel experts of Machu Travel Peru we have prepared an article about everything you can enjoy in Chinatown.
+The city of Lima is one of the most bustling and charming cities in the entire of Peru.
+And among all its busiest neighborhoods, a Chinese neighborhood has a door that transports all visitants to another world, to the Asian world in the middle of South America.
+We are talking about Barrio Chino (Chinatown), one of the most exciting and surprising neighborhoods in the Peruvian capital.
+Inside, you will be able to appreciate oriental lanterns, Asian world aromas, tastes, and characteristic music, and the red color dominates most of its buildings.

 All about the legendary Chinatown in Lima